WaRRatic/soen321_project/README.md

 Note that not all of the web-sites can be parsed by the plug-in due to the high variation in the way that privacy policy is presented in the HTML and Javascript.
 It's very hard to create a script which would parse every possible way that a privacy policy would be served, neither it is the goal of the assignment.

-Tested web-sites on which plugin works are:
+Tested web-sites on which plug-in works are:
 - https://www.canada.ca/en.html
 - https://www.quebec.ca/en
 - https://www.github.com